Gavin1937/discord-noticmd-bot/README.md

 ```sh
 python discord_noticmd_bot.py
 ```
-After script outputting Guild name, Channel name, Admin name, and Admin MENTION_STR.

-You can start sending message to fifo
+After script outputting an online message, You can start sending message to fifo

 ## Testing